vahidzf/vahidzf.github.io/_projects/2_project.md

 predisposition to injuries, neuromuscular rehabilitation after strokes, and specialized training methods for athletes.
 The aim is to minimize injuries, enhance recovery, and optimize athletes' performance.
 A sample of my studies are referenced below.

--	The comparison and association of incidence and severity of exercise-induced injuries among various genotypes of ACTN3 in Iranian male elite weightlifters
--	Can early neuromuscular rehabilitation protocol improve disability after a hemiparetic stroke?
-A pilot study
--	Effect of Kangoo Jump on Posture Balance and Postural sway of Children with Autism
--	Stance Phases Characteristics of Walking in Children with Autism
--	The prevalence and likely causes of injuries in amateur Greco-Roman wrestlers